alsandbox/DayIncreaseBotTgCpp/README.md

 The bot receives incoming updates via long polling.

 Previously deployed in the cloud (Ubuntu).
-Currently offline while being prepared for deployment on a Raspberry Pi.